raft-tech/TANF-app/scripts/README.md

 ### Description

+Supports two modes:

+1. Single-app in-place mode: uses `cf ssh` to copy/remove `503.html` in each running app instance without restart.
-Toggles maintenance mode by switching the public route between your primary frontend app and a dedicated maintenance app, without editing nginx config in the primary app.
+2. Route-switch mode: switches the public route between your primary frontend app and a dedicated maintenance app.

-This is preferred for Cloud.gov/Cloud Foundry operations because it is fast, reversible, and avoids configuration drift in production app instances.
+Single-app mode is fast and avoids restart, but is ephemeral: changes are lost on app restart/restage/redeploy.

+In single-app mode, the script auto-detects common `503.html` source locations in the running container and writes to the active document root path used by Cloud.gov nginx buildpack.

 ## deploy-infrastructure-dev.sh